generalui/hooks-for-redux/README.md

 setStore(store) => store
 ```

-Call setStore to provide manually create your own store for hooks-for-redux to use.
+Call setStore to provide your own store for hooks-for-redux to use.
 You'll need to use this if you want to use middleware.

 * **IN**:   any redux store supporting .injectReducer
 * **OUT**:  the store passed in
 * **REQUIRED**:
   - can only be called once
   - must be called before getStore or useReduxState

 ### createStore
 ```jsx